The Moral Animal explains human psychology and human behavior in light of our evolution.

 Chapter 15: Darwinian (and Freudian) Cynicism

-Robert Wright says that albeit most think Freud “relegated” human rationality to a thin slice of our brain functioning, the Darwinian theory is actually much more upsetting and revolutionizing from that point of view.
+Robert Wright says that, albeit most think Freud “relegated” human rationality to a thin slice of our brain functioning, the Darwinian theory is actually much more upsetting from that point of view.

 Chapter 16: Evolutionary Ethics